BetaGem/FITS-Marker/README.md

 -----------
 Update: 01/28/2021

-**Discription**
+**Description**

-This is a python written program for FITS images categorizing, especially useful if you are working with a large amount of FITS images.
+This is a python written program for FITS images labeling and categorizing, especially useful for a large amount of FITS images.

 It's written following this book: *Flask Web Development: Developing Web Applications with Python* by Miguel Grinberg.